blainemercado/ReactTimer/readme.md

-# Timer App using React, by Wayne Adams
+# Timer App using React, by Wayne Adams & Blaine